faverovir/MSc_Business_Analytics_Portfolio/README.md

 ### _Note_
-_Datasets were pre-structured / simulated for academic purposes; repository focuses on analytical framework, methodology, and business insights._
+_Datasets were pre-structured / simulated for academic purposes; repository focuses on analytical framework, methodology, and business insights.
+The data used in Projects 11 and 12 is instead publicly available._